SO MANY IN THIS PERISHING WORLD ARE JUST RUSHING BLINDLY TO A PLACE THAT THEY DO NOT KNOW WHAT AWAITS.

 Of course, there is a little more to it than just that, there are some conditions - true and full repentance and submission being possibly the hardest for some, myself included, we all suffer rebelliousness to some extent but these conditions are not that hard to meet.
 And it is full time, which is demonstrating by our words or actions who we are living for and is not part time or anything in between.
 God isn’t interested in 'part time soldiers' – it’s all or nothing.
 You cannot serve two masters.
 Salvation is not complicated, it is simple.
 Man makes things complicated.
 God did not make salvation a difficult or an unobtainable thing; He made it so simple and free to all and the cost was to Him, not us – Ephesians 2: 8, 9 - For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.
 When I think on this point, I often think of the pain and anguish that all parents must go through at the loss of a much loved child, I don’t think we could even enter into what God’s pain was in those 3 hours of darkness – knowing that in those 3 hours Jesus bore a spiritual death for our sins before His physical death in order for the reconciliation of man to be acceptable to God.
 And we know that God cannot look upon sin, which explains the darkness.
 In those 3 hours Jesus was separated from God and must have been unbearable in the worst possible way, and then He gave up His spirit.

 1st John 1: 9 also appeals: If we confess our sins, He is faithful and just, to forgive our sins, (except one as mentioned) and to cleanse us from all unrighteousness.
 Many don’t understand what this gift of salvation really is, which is a stumbling block to them.
-Salvation is a free gift already won for us by the sacrifice of Jesus; we are washed clean by His blood.
-All we have to do is accept Jesus as our saviour, which begins with a simple prayer from the heart – and afterwards, confess our sins to God daily and repent, which is changing direction.
+Salvation is a free gift of eternal life already won for us by the sacrifice of Jesus; we are washed clean by His blood.
+All we have to do is accept Jesus as our saviour and continue, which begins with a simple prayer from the heart – and afterwards, confess our sins to God daily and repent, which is changing direction.
 2nd Corinthians 7: 10 says in part, For Godly sorrow worketh repentance to salvation, not to be repented of.
 Confessed sins don’t have to be confessed again because they’ve been dealt with.
 And if we’re truly sincere, He will forgive us.
 THAT’S IT.
 And we only have to ask once for all those past sins to be forgiven, where else can we get forgiveness like that?
 There isn’t one who hasn’t sinned in some form every day, at times without even knowing it and sinful thoughts can assail us the moment we wake – hence the reason for daily confession.
 (It’s not my past sins that worry me; it’s sin in the future, which could cause me to fall away.)
 It is now up to us to avoid turning back – He is very serious in giving forgiveness; we must be just as serious in deserving it.

 NOTHING IN THIS WORLD MATTERS EXCEPT SALVATION.

-Sometimes it can be difficult to separate testing from correction, (or discipline) and even though in times of Godly testing, many could mistake the difference between the two - and they ARE two different things.
+Sometimes it can be difficult to separate testing from correction, (discipline) and even though in times of Godly testing, many could mistake the difference between the two - and they ARE two different things.
 The purpose of discipline is to correct bad behaviour, the purpose of testing is to refine good behaviour.
 As a believer matures in mind and spirit, he/she will be tested from time to time as a testament to spiritual progress and how we behave before others, as it is not only God who is observing you - Satan watches you too and you may not even be aware of who else is watching you as well.
 Do you perceive yourself as others see you?
 1st Corinthians 10: 13 tells us there is no temptation that isn't common to man but He will not allow us to be tempted above that which ye are able.
 Think about Job.
 That is not to say that God tempts us - He will never do that, it is saying He allows us to be tempted, as He did with Job, which brings about a refining.
 I remember a story about a woman who was watching a silversmith refine silver and being curious about the amount of refining needed, she asked, How do you know when it's pure.
 He smiled and replied - That's easy, when I can see my image in it.
 I'm sure you understand that analogy.
 Students are tested to show their progress in education, believers are tested to show spiritual progress but the testing will not be as severe as when the Tribulation arrives.
 When those tests come our spiritual preparation will need to be up to scratch as it is not only God who will test us.
 Faith is such a fragile thing - it's easy to maintain when things are good but when the storms come it's so easily lost.
 Human nature is so weak in things we can't see or properly understand.
 If you make spiritual growth your priority, then everything else will fall into place.

 It is before God alone that we sin and confession is to Him alone – though we may feel guilty to another for committing the sin but once confession is made to God we are to press on toward the prize because we have been forgiven.
 No man on earth has the power to forgive sin.
 In James 5: 16 it says in part, Confess your faults one to another, that ye may be healed, which is a good thing.
-However if something from your past is troubling you, then prayer is the best answer, asking for the Spirit for guidance who will cause you to know what you should do in regard to others - so be guided by the Spirit and your conscience.
+However if something from your past is troubling you, then prayer is the best answer, asking God for the Spirit for guidance who will cause you to know what you should do in regard to others - so be guided by the Spirit and your conscience.
 There is only one sin that is not forgiven and that is rejecting Jesus.
 Blasphemy against the Spirit is the same thing, do it to one and you do it to all.
 All 3 are one and the same in spirit.
 This is just another way of putting it.

 Salvation is given the moment we believe in Jesus; ALL our names are in the Lamb’s Book of Life and were there from the very beginning, even every unbeliever's names are there.
 Revelation 3: 5 says in part: and I will not blot out his name out of the book of life, which is a promise.
 Some will say why is an unbelievers name there when Jesus knows all - He allows it to be there in His grace right up to the end, not wanting any to lose opportunity for salvation.
 The 'end' being your own end either before or during - or the end of Tribulation.